samantha-roth/probDnsclRealData/README.md

 8. Call the bash file `runCodeAfterQGIS.sh`
 9. Call the bash file `runCodePlots.sh`
 10. Call the bash file `runCodeOtherStormsBeforeQGIS.sh`
-11. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2014`
+11. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2014` when selecting `bin10mat5m.tif` as the 'Input Source File'
-12. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2020`
+12. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2020` when selecting `bin10mat5m.tif` as the 'Input Source File'
-13. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/floodfuture`
+13. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/floodfuture` when selecting `bin10mat5m.tif` as the 'Input Source File'
 14. Call the bash file `runCodeOtherStormsAfterQGIS.sh`
 15. Compare generated figures in the `plots` folder to the figure with the same name in the `compareResults` folder.